- What is diabetes?

 Insulin Pump For Diabetes MellitusAn insulin pump is designed to deliver insulin directly to a patient with diabetes.
 They are about the size of a standard beeper.
 The pump is attached to under the skin (usually on the abdomen).
 The amount of insulin required will depend on lifestyle (exercise, sleep patterns, activity level, and diet).

 Insulin resistance is the diminished ability of cells to respond to the action of insulin in transporting glucose (sugar) from the bloodstream into muscle and other tissues.
 There are no signs or symptoms of insulin resistance.
-Causes of insulin can include conditions such as
+Causes of insulin can include conditions such as stress, obesity, metabolic syndrome, and steroid use.

 Some of the risk factors for insulin resistance include fatty liver, heart disease, strokes, peripheral vascular disease, high cholesterol, and smoking.
 Treatment for insulin resistance are lifestyle changes and if necessary, medication.